waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **PLAIN BADGE**
 *   **FOG BADGE** (Allows use of SURF outside battle, makes Pokémon up to L50 obey)

-## V. Blockades & Puzzles
+## V. Current Obstacles & Puzzles
-*   **Olivine Lighthouse:** The stairs on 1F are non-functional.
+*   **Olivine Lighthouse:** The Gym Leader is not in the Gym, but at the Lighthouse.
+The stairs on 1F are non-functional.
 A sailor's dialogue implies the lighthouse beacon must be lit before I can proceed.
-*   **Olivine City Sea Route:** I am currently unable to leave Olivine City by sea.
-Using SURF near the pier results in the animation playing, but the 'walking' state persists, preventing sea travel.
-This is likely related to the unlit lighthouse.
 *   **Goldenrod Underground:** The path forward is blocked by a Super Nerd in a dialogue loop and a locked door in the northern section.
 I was unable to break the dialogue loop by pressing A, B, or Start, suggesting I am missing a prerequisite to proceed in this area.